ronandi/ronandi.github.io/_posts/2013-08-19-how-to-make-a-simple-groupme-bot-with-sinatra-and-heroku.markdown

 like http://localhost:4567/i_dont_need_no_callback, you'll get a 404, because we have not defined such a route.
 Furthermore, if you try the same callback_url route with a GET instead of a POST, you'll get the same thing.
 We need to define routes before we can use them.

 GroupMe POSTs a bunch of JSON to our route.
-We need to get the read the body of the request, and parse the JSON.
+We need to read the body of the request, and parse the JSON.
 Let me show you what I mean.

 {% highlight ruby %}